-5. Interest on the 2021B Bonds will be excluded from gross income for purposes of federal income taxation under existing statutes, regulations, rulings and court decisions.
-The opinion set forth in the preceding sentence is subject to the condition that the each of the Authority and the City complies with all applicable federal income tax law requirements that must be satisfied subsequent to the issuance of the 2021B Bonds in order that interest thereon continues to be excluded from gross income for purposes of federal income taxation.
-The Authority and the City have covenanted to comply with all such requirements.
-Failure to comply with certain of such requirements could cause the interest on the 2021B Bonds to be includable in gross income retroactive to the date of issuance of the 2021B Bonds.
-Interest on the 2021B Bonds is not treated as an item of tax preference under Section 57 of the Code for purposes of the federal alternative minimum tax.
+4. Interest on the 2021A Bonds is excluded from gross income for purposes of federal income taxation under existing statutes, regulations, rulings, and court decisions.
+The opinion set forth in the preceding sentence is subject to the condition that the City complies with all applicable federal income tax law requirements that must be satisfied subsequent to the issuance of the 2021A Bonds in order that interest thereon continues to be excluded from gross income for purposes of federal income taxation.
+Failure to comply with certain of such requirements could cause the interest on the 2021A Bonds.
+The City has covenanted to comply with all such requirements.
+Interest on the 2021A Bonds is also not treated as an item of tax preference under Section 57 of the Code for purposes of the federal alternative minimum tax.

-6. Under the laws of the Commonwealth, as enacted and construed on the date hereof, the interest on the 2021 Bonds is exempt from Pennsylvania personal income tax and Pennsylvania corporate net income tax.
+5. Under the laws of the Commonwealth, as enacted and construed on the date hereof, the interest on the 2021 Bonds is exempt from Pennsylvania personal income tax and Pennsylvania corporate net income tax.

-We express no opinion regarding any other tax consequences related to the ownership or disposition of, or the amount, accrual or receipt of interest on, the 2021 Bonds.
+Other than as set forth in paragraphs 4 and 5 above, we express no opinion regarding any tax consequences related to the ownership or disposition of, or the amount, accrual or the receipt of interest on, the 2021 Bonds.

 We express no opinion herein on the adequacy, completeness or accuracy of any official statement, placement memorandum or other disclosure document pertaining to the offering of the 2021 Bonds.
-We also express no opinion as to the validity or enforceability of any provision which purports to require that provisions of an agreement may be amended or waived only in writing or as to the availability of specific performance or other equitable relief.
+We express no opinion as to the availability of specific performance or other equitable relief.